popatre/react-custom-hooks/README.md

 ### Extra

-3. Clicking a book reveals a modal with the names of 3 of the publishers other books.
-In your hook, **create a function** named `fetchPublishersBooks`.
+3. Create a new hook named `usePublishersBooks`.
+This hook should accept a publisher and a limit as arguments.

-This function should accept the current publisher of the book clicked, and use the api function `getPublishersBooks` (already made for you) to get the names of 3 books by this publisher.
+   It should make a request using the `getPublishersBooks` api function (already created for you).

-These should then be displayed in the modal.
+Use this hook to update the modal when you click a book.
+The modal should show 3 books by the same publisher of the book.